by MSgt. Tom Allocco

 Readiness Challange VI Public Affairs

-Air Combat Command scrambles to set up the mobile kitchen trailer at the sound of the horn
+Air Combat Command scrambles to set up the mobile kitchen trailer

 during Sunday morning RC VI events.
 Photo by SSgt Scott Thompson